Gwi7d31/DockerDoppler/README.md

-# DockerDoppler
+# Dockppler (Docker Doppler)

 An idea to create a browser version of GRLevel3 using OpenLayers.

+**MINIMUM SYSTEM REQUIREMENTS (Excluding Broswer Load)**

+**Production**

+CPU: 3.5 threads
+RAM: ~1.5GB

+**Continuous Integration (CI)**

+CPU: 6.5 threads
+RAM: 5.25GB

+## General Notes

+- CI needs much more resources because of Next.JS development

-** Build this system when you have a few minutes to spare.
-Build times on modern computers will take ~215s **
+- Build this system when you have a few minutes to spare.
+Build times on modern computers will take ~215s

-** After building image, running image in container will only take a few seconds **
+- After building image, running image in container will only take a few seconds

 ## Prod Running Instructions